|

 Doctor already served

-of violating article seven of the Time Lords by committing genocide and
+accused him of violating article seven of the Time Lords by committing

-as ridiculous due to the Vervoids’ artificial nature).
-Just before
+- regarded as ridiculous due to the Vervoids’ artificial nature).

 The Doctor's future.